Adult Learners (Nontraditional Students)

 The Center has a lounge, study area with computers, conference area, and kitchen area.

-The Center staff consists of two full-time employees—the Director and Assistant Director—as well as a team VA Work Study Students.
+The Center staff consists of two full-time employees—the Director and Assistant Director—as well as a team of VA Work Study Students.

 Both the Director and Assistant Director are advocates for the military student population and are able to assist you with any concerns you may have about your student experience and facilitate a resolution.